simranbhatt/CSVReader/README.md

-# CSVReader
+# CSV Read, Write, Search, and Sort
 APIs to read and write data from and to any CSV file.
-Included: APIs to search through book/magazine CSV data based on ISBN and author email, and sort book/magazine CSV data in order of titles t
+Included: APIs to search through book/magazine CSV data based on ISBN and author email, and sort book/magazine CSV data in order of titles.
 Basic UI to view and search for book/magazine/author has been included.

 ### Prerequisites